 Disclosure: Some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 What is Degenerative Disc Disease?

-Though its name makes it sound like it’s a progressive, life-threatening, chronic disease, Degenerative Disc Disease, also referred as DDD, or back pain degenerative disc, is actually quite a misnomer, as it is neither degenerative nor a disease.
-Rather, it’s a term used by medical professionals to describe the condition of the spinal cord that resulted primarily from ageing.
-The intervertebral disc (intervertebral fibrocartilage), or better known as spinal disc, is a fibrocartilaginous joint that lies between the vertebral column’s adjacent vertebrae and hold them together.
-Its basic function is to provide a soft cushion between two bones and work like a shock absorber, as well as allow the spine to twist, flex and bend.
-Degenerative disc disease occurs on the spine, and commonly found in lower back (lumbar) and upper back or cervical (neck) region.
+Though its name makes it sound like it’s a progressive, life-threatening, chronic disease.
+Degenerative Disc Disease, also referred as DDD, or back pain degenerative disc, is actually quite a misnomer.
+It is neither degenerative nor a disease.
+Rather, it’s a term used by medical professionals to describe the condition of the spinal cord; that resulted primarily from ageing.
+The intervertebral disc (intervertebral fibrocartilage); or better known as spinal disc, is a fibrocartilaginous joint that lies between the vertebral column’s adjacent vertebrae and hold them together.
+Its basic function is to provide a soft cushion between two bones and work like a shock absorber; as well as allow the spine to twist, flex and bend.
+Degenerative disc disease occurs on the spine; and commonly found in lower back (lumbar) and upper back or cervical (neck) region.

 What Causes Degenerative Disc Disease?

 As our body ages, many physical and contributory factors can contribute to the breaking down or degeneration of our spinal disc.
 Some of the common age-related changes include:

 The loss of fluid from the spinal disc thins the fibrocartilage, losing flexibility; and reducing its “shock absorbing” capability, as the distance between vertebrae narrows.

 - Cracks and tiny tears in spinal disc’s outer layer (capsule or annulus)